univention/univention-corporate-server/doc/app-center/appliances.rst

 The appliance also allows to customize the UMC modules which should be pre-configured for the favorites section in the UCS management system.
 The favorites section comes up first, after a UCS system administrator logs onto the UCS management system.
-It is recommended to have the modules ``Users``, ``Groups`` and ``App Center`` listed here.
+It's recommended to have the modules ``Users``, ``Groups`` and ``App Center`` listed here.

 .. _appliance-build: